Federal Reserve: Repurchase agreements

 To smooth temporary or cyclical changes in the money supply, the desk engages in repurchase agreements (repos) with its primary dealers.
 Repos are essentially secured, short-term lending by the Fed.
 On the day of the transaction, the Fed deposits money in a primary dealer's reserve account, and receives the promised securities as collateral.
 When the transaction matures, the process unwinds: the Fed returns the collateral and charges the primary dealer's reserve account for the principal and accrued interest.
 The term of the repo (the time between settlement and maturity) can vary from 1 day (called an overnight repo) to 65 days.

-Discount rate
+Discount window and discount rate

-The Federal Reserve System also directly sets the discount rate (a.k.a. the policy rate), which is the interest rate for "discount window lending", overnight loans that member banks borrow directly from the Fed.
+The Federal Reserve System also directly sets the discount rate, which is the interest rate for "discount window lending", overnight loans that member banks borrow directly from the Fed.
 This rate is generally set at a rate close to 100 basis points above the target federal funds rate.
 The idea is to encourage banks to seek alternative funding before using the "discount rate" option.
 The equivalent operation by the European Central Bank is referred to as the "marginal lending facility".

 Both the discount rate and the federal funds rate influence the prime rate, which is usually about 3 percentage points higher than the federal funds rate.